Since 2018, Rolex has been the Official Timekeeper of the US Open, the fourth and final tournament in the Grand Slam® calendar.

 A summer night’s rite

 In the Arthur Ashe Stadium, the stands tower above the court.
-With a seating capacity of 23,700 – by far the largest court in Grand Slam® tennis – the centrepiece arena is a veritable “lion’s den” during big matches with its ultra-charged atmosphere.
-Many matches are played in the evening in the sizzling ambience of a New York summer.
-This is what sets the US Open apart and champions must feed on the exuberant energy in the stands and overcome their tumultuous surrounds.
+With a seating capacity of 23,700 – by far the largest in Grand Slam® tennis – the centrepiece arena is a veritable lion’s den during big matches with its ultra-charged atmosphere.
+Headline matches are played in the evening in the sizzling ambience of a New York summer.
+This is what sets the US Open apart and players must feed on the exuberant energy in the stands and overcome their tumultuous surrounds.
 This contrasts with the more hushed experience at Wimbledon two months earlier.
-The last Grand Slam® tournament is always eagerly anticipated by players and spectators alike, attracting an impassioned crowd every year.
+The season’s fourth and final Grand Slam® tournament is always eagerly anticipated, by players and spectators alike, attracting an impassioned crowd every year.

 Chris Evert